webtactics/societypizzeria/pages/contact.md

 ---
 layout: layouts/default.njk
-title: Contact PrestigePro Property Services
+title: Contact Society Pizza Bar Bondi Beach
 class: contact
-description: For more information about our services or to schedule a consultation, please call on tel:0427892240 or email prestigepro2428@gmail.com
+description: For bookings please use the booking form on the venue page.
+If you would like to know more about Society please email..
 section: contact
 date: 2024-03-11
 metadata: